 Has a limited supply.
 Stock shares do not, nor does fiat currency.

 One of those factors is especially important.
 Consider just how much you trust a corporate or government entity to hold up their end of the bargain in a widespread, once-in-a-lifetime, systemic financial meltdown.
 Then consider how your goals match up with this fact:

 Most financial advisors will tell you to “rebalance” your portfolio every year or so.
 One reason is because the more an investment has risen, the more likely it’s becoming overvalued, and therefore more vulnerable to a decline.
 Similarly, the more the price of a given investment has fallen, the more likely it is to be undervalued, and the more opportunity you have to “buy low” by rebalancing.
 So take some profits from the recent big gainers and apply them to the asset classes that are still undervalued.

 This concept applies to gold and silver as well.
 Are they overvalued or undervalued compared to other investments?

 One of the more reliable ways to determine if precious metals are over or undervalued is to compare them to the stocks in the S&P 500 Index.
-Here’s gold’s relative valuation compared to the S&P 500 (arrived at by taking the Index’s price and dividing it by gold’s price).
+Here is the gold price vs. stock market (S&P 500).
+It's calculated by taking the Index’s price and dividing it by gold’s price).
 The lower the ratio the more undervalued gold is relative to stocks, and the higher the ratio the overvalued gold is.